sstark/traycortex/README.md

 # Traycortex

 traycortex is an application that will show the status of [borgmatic backup](https://torsion.org/borgmatic/) in your system tray.
+It will also let you trigger backups from the menu.

 Features: